Grounding exercises: how they help children

-After a traumatic, frightening or upsetting experience, a grounding exercise can help children calm down.
-Grounding exercises encourage children to focus on the things around them, rather than on the thoughts and feelings that are distressing them.
+After a traumatic, frightening or upsetting experience, a grounding exercise can help children and teenagers calm down and manage emotions like anxiety and fear.
+Grounding exercises work by encouraging children to focus on the things around them, rather than on the thoughts and feelings that are distressing them.

 Grounding exercises can help adults too, so you could do a grounding exercise together with your child.